Bayesian uncertainty-aware deep learning with noisy labels: Tackling annotation ambiguity in EEG seizure detection: Introduction

 \section{Introduction}

-Epilepsy is a debilitating neurological disorder characterized by recurring seizures.
-Drug-resistant epileptic patients typically require further evaluation to determine an appropriate treatment plan, such as surgical resection of a focal lesion.
-Scalp EEG is the first and foremost modality used for assessing epileptic patients.
-This evaluation involves days-long EEG monitoring to identify abnormalities, such as epileptiform discharges, that indicate the time(s) and location(s) of seizure activity.
-EEG also presents as a natural choice for presurgical planning complimented with MRI due to its non-invasiveness, affordability, and ease of acquisition.
-However, EEG signals are complex and susceptible to artifacts; hence, the manual review of this data is both labor-intensive and prone to error.
-To address these challenges, various computer-aided models have been developed, with deep learning models recently demonstrating remarkable success in seizure detection and characterization.
+Epilepsy, a neurological disorder marked by recurring seizures, often necessitates further evaluation particularly in drug-resistant cases to guide treatment, such as surgical resection.
+Scalp EEG is the primary modality for assessing epilepsy, involving prolonged monitoring to detect epileptiform discharges indicative of seizure timing(s) and location(s).
+EEG also presents as a natural choice for presurgical planning complimented with MRI due to its non-invasiveness, affordability, and accessibility.
+However, EEG signals are complex and artifact-prone, making manual review both labor-intensive and error-prone.
+To address these challenges, computer-aided models have been developed, with deep learning models demonstrating remarkable success in seizure characterization.